arnold-c/CSDNoise/manuscript/manuscript.typ

 However, when large rubella outbreaks can produce meaningful peaks in test positive cases resulting from the use of imperfect diagnostics, such as in Guinea Bissau, the EWS metrics struggle to discriminate between emergent and periods, reducing their utility.

 When evaluating the ability for the EWS metrics to accurately discriminate between emergent and null simulations, it is import to contextualize the results with the system's relative speed and specificity.
-Alert systems necessarily make compromises in their design: improvements to speed generally come at the cost of increased numbers of false alerts _*[REF]*_.
+Alert systems necessarily make compromises in their design: improvements to speed generally come at the cost of increased numbers of false alerts @lewisTimelyDetectionMeningococcal2001 @zalwangoEvaluationMalariaOutbreak2024.
 Depending on the context, it may be desirable to place a greater weight in preference/penalty for one of these axes; in scenarios where the expected cost to launch a preliminary investigation is low relative to the unaverted DALYs resulting from incorrect inaction in an overly specific system, higher false alert rates may be acceptable.
 This analysis provides a framework to explicitly explore these trade-offs through the comparison of survival curves.
 A larger separation at the end of the time series between the emergent and null simulation lines indicates higher accuracy, as there is a greater difference in the true positive and false positive rates.
 Faster declines indicate a (relatively) more sensitive alert system with more advanced warning of emergence.
 Under the simulation constraints placed here (i.e., equal weighting to speed and specificity to the alert system's accuracy, with the results of the more specific system being presented in cases where multiple thresholds hyperparameters provide the same accuracy), generally, the use of RDTs does not increase the speed of the warning for the EWS metrics that are predictive of emergence.
 This is likely a consequence of imperfect diagnostic tests producing more false positive cases, which, without appropriate penalization, would otherwise lead to high false alert rates under the same EWS hyperparameters.
-Adjusting the relative weighting of alert sensitivity and specificity to accuracy, as well as the accuracy tiebreaker preference, would allow for an exploration of alternative scenarios.
+Adjusting the relative weighting of alert sensitivity and specificity used to compute the alert accuracy would allow for an exploration of alternative scenarios.
+Additionally, multiple hyperparameter combinations can produce identical alert accuracy i.e., some combinations will favor the speed of alert at the expensive of its specificity, and _vice versa_.
+In situations where identical accuracies are achieved, we present the results associated with the most specific alert system i.e., reduce the number of false positive alerts.
+An equivalent set of analyses could be computed to favor the hyperparameter combinations that produced the fastest and most frequent alerts.

 For EWS metrics to reflect the underlying dynamics of critical slowing down, careful detrending of the data is required @gamadessavreProblemDetrendingWhen2019 @dakosSlowingEarlyWarning2008 @lentonEarlyWarningClimate2012.
 Our analysis utilizes a backward-facing uniform moving average to detrend the data: this was chosen as it can be easily intuited and implemented in a surveillance system.
 However, it has previously been stated that insufficient detrending may lead spurious patterns that do not arise from a system's dynamical response @dakosSlowingEarlyWarning2008, and the association of an EWS with the approach to a tipping point may be sensitive to the bandwidth size selected, although the sensitivity to detrending varies by EWS metric @gamadessavreProblemDetrendingWhen2019 @lentonEarlyWarningClimate2012.
 While it may be preferred to detrend using the mean over multiple realizations, this is clearly not possible in a real-world situation.
-Future work could explore the effects of different detrending methods (e.g., Gaussian weighting moving average, smaller and/or larger bandwidths) on the effectiveness of EWS metrics in systems with diagnostic uncertainty.
+Future work could explore the effects of different detrending methods (e.g., Gaussian weighting moving average, smaller and/or larger bandwidths) on the effectiveness of EWS metrics in systems with diagnostic uncertainty @gamadessavreProblemDetrendingWhen2019.
 Similarly, prior work has demonstrated the benefits of constructing composite metrics, for example, calculating a composite metric as the sum of the standardized differences for each of the individual metrics, before defining a quantile threshold for the distribution of the composite @drakeEarlyWarningSignals2010.
 However, there are numerous other techniques that could be applied, each requiring different decisions as to the appropriate weightings to be assigned to the underlying single metrics.
 For this reason, we only present the results from the individual metrics to illustrate the effects of diagnostic uncertainty, but future work should aim to extend the approach detailed to composite EWS metrics.